-What is Medical Tourism?
+What is medical tourism?
 Quite simply, it's the practice of traveling beyond your country's borders to other areas of the world to seek medical treatment.
-Typically, medical travel involves traveling from first-world nations (primarily U.S. and Europe) to less developed parts of the planet.
+Typically, medical travel involves traveling from first-world nations (primarily in the U.S. and Europe) to less developed parts of the planet.
 Thailand, India, Mexico and Costa Rica are among the more popular tourist destinations.

 As for why people are willing to travel to seek treatment, the fact is medical tourism makes a lot of sense.
 These destinations can offer care at equal or higher levels than "western" standards, at far more attractive rates even when you include the costs of travel (and that's for insured patients), and to top it all off, you can enjoy a restful stay in an exotic destination.